Nausea, Vomiting and Travel Sickness

 Vomiting is a complex, coordinated reflex orchestrated by the vomiting center of the brain.
 It responds to signals coming from: The mouth, stomach, and intestines; the bloodstream, which may contain medicines or infections; the balancing systems in the ear (motion sickness); the brain itself, including unsettling sights, smells, or thoughts.
 An amazing variety of stimuli can trigger vomiting, from migraines to kidney stones.
 Sometimes, just seeing someone else vomit will start you vomiting, in your body’s effort to protect you from possible exposure to the same danger.

-Essential oils that can be very helpful dealing with and help to combat feelings of Nausea, Vomiting and Travel Sickness include Aniseed, Cardamom, Coriander, Fennel, Ginger, Lavender, Melissa, Nutmeg, Peppermint, Roman chamomile.
+Essential oils that can be very helpful dealing with and help to combat feelings of nausea include Aniseed, Cardamom, Coriander, Fennel, Ginger, Lavender, Melissa, Nutmeg, Peppermint, Roman chamomile.

-Methods of use could be as simple as just sniffing the oils in an inhaler or a drop or two of the synergy on a tissue or cotton ball.
+Methods of use that can be helful when dealing with nausea could be as simple as just sniffing the oils in an inhaler.
+Or add a drop or two of the synergy on a tissue or cotton ball and sniff that.
 A synergistic blend diluted in carrier oil and massaged in a clockwise direction on the solar plexus or abdomen can be very soothing.
 You don’t need more than 2 drops of synergy for every 5ml of carrier oil you make up.
 I find that a roller ball applicator is often very handy for those who suffer from nausea on a regular basis e.g. those who suffer from travel sickness.
 A 10ml roller ball applicator only needs 4 drops of synergy.
 It is easy to carry around with you and equally as easy to apply the blend to the solar plexus or a very little just under the nose.
 This can be used during pregnancy as well but in this case the dilution needs to be higher so only 1 drop of synergy for every 5 ml of carrier oil, which would mean only 2 drops in a 10ml roller ball applicator.

 When making up the synergy one needs to keep in mind any contra-indications the individual for whom the blend is being made up might have for each of the oils used.